 Hotel Near Hospital (Per Night)$150–$300Orchard Road / Novena area

-• Patients seeking second opinions in a highly organized hospital system
+• You want a second opinion in a highly organized hospital system

 A practical, step-by-step journey for patients seeking treatment in Singapore.